quietCoder500/Project-Poultry/README.md

 market chicken project.
 Additional, using their observations, they can create a good game plan for the following year.
 ## Now *"lets make the Best Better!"*
-I asked Bard, "create a design for a 4-H maket poultry note taking website" and he said:
+I asked Bard (Gemini now), "create a design for a 4-H maket poultry note taking website" and he said:

   Here is a design for a 4-H market poultry note taking website: